Act now. Be lead safe

 If you see workers using any of these prohibited work practices, please immediately fill out this online form.

-Step 4: Contact the Asbestos and Lead Regulatory Program if you see something that does not seem right.
+Step 4: Reach out if you see something that does not seem right.

 Contact Us